MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/08-Communication-Email-SMS.md

     CUSTOMER_PHONE_NUMBER=<UNITED_STATES_BASED_NUMBER_TO_SEND_SMS_TO>
     ```

-    Ensure that you've completed the [previous exercise](/microsoft-cloud/dev/tutorials/openai-acs-msgraph/?tutorial-step=5) before continuing.
+    Ensure you've completed the [exercise](/microsoft-cloud/dev/tutorials/openai-acs-msgraph/?tutorial-step=5) before continuing.

-1. Go back to the browser (*http://localhost:4200*), locate the datagrid, and select **Contact Customer** followed by **Email/SMS Customer** in the first row.
+1. Go back to the browser (*http://localhost:4200*) and select **Contact Customer** followed by **Email/SMS Customer** in the first row.

     :::image type="content" source="../media/acs-email-sms-customer.png" alt-text="Send an email or SMS message using ACS.":::

-1. In the **Email/SMS** tab, perform the following tasks:
+1. Select the **Email/SMS** tab and perform the following tasks:

     - Enter an Email **Subject** and **Body** and select the **Send Email** button.
     - Enter an SMS message and select the **Send SMS** button.

     :::image type="content" source="../media/acs-email-sms-customer-dialog.png" alt-text="Email/SMS Customer dialog box.":::

 1. Check that you received the email and SMS messages.
-As a reminder, the email message will be sent to the value defined for `CUSTOMER_EMAIL_ADDRESS` and the SMS message will be went to the value defined for `CUSTOMER_PHONE_NUMBER` in the *.env* file.
+As a reminder, the email message will be sent to the value defined for `CUSTOMER_EMAIL_ADDRESS` and the SMS message will be sent to the value defined for `CUSTOMER_PHONE_NUMBER` in the *.env* file.
 If you weren't able to supply a United States based phone number to use for SMS messages you can skip that step.

     > [!NOTE]
     > If you don't see the email message in your inbox for the address you defined for `CUSTOMER_EMAIL_ADDRESS` in the *.env* file, check your spam folder.